ustun/reactjs-introduction/README.md

 When we think about the variables in the Counter component, the only variable is a number called counter.
-In React, variables are collected in an object called `state'.
-Just like there is an object called `props' to collect the parameters sent from the parent to the child, the child itself has an object called `state' for tracking its changes.
+In React, variables are collected in an object called `state`.
+Just like there is an object called `props` to collect the parameters sent from the parent to the child, the child itself has an object called `state` for tracking its changes.

-To give the initial value for this state, the method we have to implement is called `getInitialState'.
-After we do this, we can access the state variables in the `render' method.
+To give the initial value for this state, the method we have to implement is called `getInitialState`.
+After we do this, we can access the state variables in the `render` method.

 ```js
 var Counter = React.createClass({